pjaskulski/scans_transcripts/README.md

 The Gemini Pro 3 model is used for transcription, the Gemini Flash model is used for searching for proper names, and the Gemini Pro 3 Image model (also known as Nano Banana Pro) is used for locating proper names on a scan.
 The application can prepare transcriptions for a single image or a series of files.
 The Gemini API key should be stored in the `.env` file as the `GEMINI_API_KEY` environment variable (or in the `config/config.json` file under the `api_key` field).

 Application Features:
-  - Viewing scans and transcripts.
+  - Browsing scans and transcriptions.
 The application assumes that the specified directory contains scan files and transcript files with identical names but with the *.txt extension.
 If a text file is missing, the application will automatically create an empty one.
   - Creating transcripts using the LLM model (Gemini Pro 3, requires internet access) for the current scan or scan series.
 For scan series, the application displays all scans in the viewed directory and selects those that do not yet have a txt transcript file or that have an empty transcript file.
 This selection can, of course, be changed.
   - To perform transcription, you can use one of the predefined prompts (prompts for documents in Polish are currently available), or you can prepare your own prompt.
   - Transcription files are automatically saved when moving to the next/previous file; you can also force saving by pressing the SAVE button.